LOEWE Centre for

 Genomic diversity as a basis for biodiversity

-LOEWE-TBG is a joint research institution of the Senckenberg Nature Research Society, the Goethe University Frankfurt, the Justus Liebig University Gießen and the Fraunhofer Institute for Molecular Biology and Applied Ecology IME, the Max Planck Institute for Terrestrial Microbiology (MPIterMic), the Fraunhofer Institute for Translational Medicine and Pharmacology ITMP and is initially funded by the LOEWE programme of the State of Hesse, Germany.
+LOEWE-TBG was a joint research institution of the Senckenberg Society for Nature Research, Goethe University Frankfurt, Justus Liebig University Gießen, the Fraunhofer Institute for Molecular Biology and Applied Ecology (IME), the Max Planck Institute for Terrestrial Microbiology (MPIterMic), and the Fraunhofer Institute for Translational Medicine and Pharmacology (ITMP).

 Main Objectives of TBG